About the Lishman Health Research

 - From Research to Health Promotion

-Lishman Health shortened its name in 2016 for ease of use while continuing to reflect Lishman Health’s aim of advocating for and promoting research.
-Lishman Health is a registered charity with the Australian Charities and Not-For-Profits Commission (ACNC).
+Lishman Health Research shortened its name in 2016 for ease of use while continuing to reflect Lishman Health Research’s aim of advocating for and promoting research.
+Lishman Health Research is a registered charity with the Australian Charities and Not-For-Profits Commission (ACNC).
 Lishman Health was incorporated in 1997 and is endorsed as a Deductible Gift Recipient (DGR) List 1, meaning that all donations over $2 are fully tax deductible.

 - Local research seeks answers to local health problems, benefiting the whole community